Physics-50/Module-1/docs/week2.md

 ## Anticipated week 2 checkpoint deductions:
-The checkpoint will be graded out of 14 points.
+The checkpoint will be graded out of 15 points.

-+ Independent Variable
++ Independent Variable [2 points]
     - Your explanation does not make it clear that other parameters which might influence the results (size, shape, materials in contact) will remain the same as the mass is varied [-0.25 points]
     - Your explanation does not state what range of masses will be explored (Ok to state the range using nontraditional units) [-0.25 points]
     - The grader cannot follow the student's plan for varying the mass. [-1.5 points]
-+ Dependent Variable
++ Controlled  Variables [4 points]
-    - Deductions ranging from 0.5 points to
+    - Deductions ranging from 0.5 points to 2.0 points if description of how the tilting rate will be controlled is incomplete
+    - Deduction of 0.5 to 1.0 points if consistent positioning of object on ramp is not adequately described -Deduction of 1.0 points if ambient variables are not given appropriate consideration
++ Measurement and Critical Angle [3 points]
+    - For full credit you will need to propose a reasonable method to identify the maximum angle before the mass begins to slide that does not require fancy handiwork during the experiment.
++ Testing of hypothesis [3 points]
+    - For full credit you will need to propose a reasonable method to assess your hypothesis that takes into consideration your experimental uncertainties.
 ## Final Note

 In the diagram at the top of the page, the arrows come full-circle and suggest that we may not be done.
 Although we have come up with an experimental design, we could return to some background reading to make sure that we are exploring hasn't been done already.
 We could, for example continue doing background reading to refine our experimental design and hypothesis by [searching Google Scholar for academic articles related to  our topic/hypothesis](https://scholar.google.com/scholar?q=critical+angle+and+the+coefficient+of+static+friction).
 The first search result, for example, measured $$\mu_s$$ for lubricated surfaces and found that the measured $$\mu_s$$ might depend on mass based on the type of lubricant.
 Although this type of hypothesis refinement frequently happens in experimental research, it is beyond the scope of our learning objectives in Physics 50.